Nureni82/hosting-parsons-on-github-template/IntroToParsonsProblems/RearrangingPartOfAProgram.md

 <p>This is because Java has a lot of lines that are important for Java, but aren't so important for us humans studying today's topic</p>

-## Directions:
+## Directions :

 <div style="text-align: justify">
     <p>Construct a working program by dragging & dropping lines from the left to the right.
 You'll need to change the order of the lines and you'll need to adjust the indentation correctly.</p>
-<p>The code should print out the message "Welcome to BIT 115", inside of a correctly formed Java program.
-It doesn't have to do anything other than that</p>
 </div>

 <div id="sortableTrash" class="sortable-code"></div>